noura2033/github-tutorial/README.md

 * Add files to stage to get committed later
  * ```git add FILENAME```
   *   ```git add .``` to add all the files that haven't been added yet
+  *   when you add a file, you're getting ready to commit it so it can be sent it GitHub

  _Hint_: Multiple files can be added by putting a space between the file names